IIwate/x64dbg-mcp/README.md

   - `context.compare_snapshots`: Compare two snapshots to find differences

 - 📊 **Enhanced Automation**: Combine scripting with snapshots for powerful workflows

+See [UPDATE.md](UPDATE.md) for detailed feature descriptions and examples.

 ## Building from Source